filecash/filecash-docs/docs/store/lotus/store-data.md

 ## Overview

-In order to successfully add data to the Filecoin network the following steps need to be completed successfully:
+In order to successfully add data to the Filecash network the following steps need to be completed successfully:

 1. Data must be packed into a [CAR file](https://github.com/ipld/specs/blob/master/block-layer/content-addressable-archives.md).
 2. An storage deal between a miner and a client (in this case the running Lotus Node) must be initiated and accepted by the miner.